John Seeberg

 Recommended with Reservations

-Pronature dry cat food is made up of three recipes all with ratings of 3.5 stars
+Pronature dry product range is made up of three recipes which all receive the Cat Food Advisor highest rating, 3.5 stars.

 This range of food is relatively high in fiber which can help cats who experience hairball problems.
 Carbohydrate content is also high, so this needs to be considered, but in general this food offers a good dry food option.